visit/citybreak-online-doc/_includes/widgets.md

 # Widgets

-Citybreak online comes with a set of standard widgets in relation to the implementation.
+Citybreak Online comes with a set of standard widgets.
 The widgets are JavaScript widgets that are easy to integrate with a few lines of code.

-All widget got a sctipt tag loaded asynchronously Example script:
+All widgets got a script tag loaded asynchronously Example script:
 ```html
 <script async type="text/javascript" src="//[online-host]/[culture]/...</script>
 ```
-And a div tag that that you add where the widget will be inserted into the page.
+And a div tag that you add where the widget will be inserted into the page.
 Example div:
 ``<div id="[id needed for widget]"></div>``

-See example for the widget you need below.
+See the example for the widget you need below.

 FYI:
-- Make sure you only run ONE widget script at the time.
+- Make sure you only run ONE widget script at a time.
-- Don´t load a widget scripts on your tempalte page.
-This will affect the booking controlles and create possible conflicts.
+- Don’t load widget scripts on your template page.
+This will affect the booking controls and create potential conflicts.
-- Never use CSS overrides on the widget since the CSS are controlled from the impementaion.
+- Never use CSS overrides on the widget, as the CSS is controlled by the implementation.
-- Need to test widgets in CMS test envitoment?
-Make sure you good domain setup in CMS and test CB online to avoid potential CORS issues.
+- Need to test widgets in a CMS test environment?
+Make sure you have a proper domain setup in the CMS and test CB online to avoid potential CORS issues.
-_(if you want to use custom CSS this should be loaded via CSS parameter and the url where you host the CSS)_
+_(If you want to use custom CSS, it should be loaded via the CSS parameter and the URL where you host the CSS.)_

 ### Widget types